cvs-health/testaro/CONTRIBUTING.md

 ### Step 1

 The first step in contributing a new rule to Testaro is to satisfy yourself that it will not duplicate existing rules.
-The `procs/score/tic36.js` file in the Testilo package should be helpful here.
+The latest `procs/score/tic….js` file in the Testilo package should be helpful here.

 ### Step 2

 The second step is to write a validator for the new rule.
 A validator is software that defines the correct behavior of the implementation of the rule.

-Every Testaro rule has a correspoding validator.
+Every Testaro rule (which means each of the approximately 50 rules of the Testaro tool) has a correspoding validator.
 A validator has two parts:
 - A job file, in the `validation/tests/jobs` directory.
 It tells Testaro what tests to perform and what the results should be.
 - A target directory, within the `validation/tests/targets` directory.
 The target directory contains one or more HTML files that will be tested by the job.